 The corner of his mouth twitched, then he bent and pressed his lips to hers.
 ‘You’re a sneaky bird-witch, mon Rêve.’

-She apparated them back into the hall of their home with a soft snap, throwing an arm around Harry’s stomach when he staggered at their sudden apparition.
+She apparated them back into the hall of their home with a soft snap, throwing an arm around Harry’s stomach when he staggered.

 ‘Now what?’
 Harry eyed the empty spaces in their rooms and flopped onto the old sofa.
 ‘Do you have a planned place for every piece?’